natir/blog/_posts/2018-10-06-binary-mapping-format.md

 # How to reduce the impact of your PAF on your disk by 95%

-During last week Shaun Jack post this tweet:
+Last week Shaun Jackman posted this tweet:

 <blockquote class="twitter-tweet" data-lang="fr">
 <p lang="en" dir="ltr">